-What opportunities are available for professional not in the medical field?
+What opportunities are available for professionals not in the medical field?

 There is a wide range of opportunities available for non-Medical professionals.
-Only half of our positions on board are medical, with the rest being categorised as Technical or General.
-For example, we need Captains, Chief Engineers, Teachers, Vehicle Mechanics, IT support, to name but a few!
-For a list of all our positions on board, go to opportunities.mercyships.org.
+Only half of our positions onboard our are medical, with the rest being categorised as Technical or General.
+For example, we need Captains, Chief Engineers, Teachers, Cooks, Vehicle Mechanics, IT support, to name but a few!
+For a list of all our positions onboard, go to opportunities.mercyships.org.

 What ongoing staff development does Mercy Ships offer?

-Mercy Ships’ Staff Development department regularly offers training to equip crew for their roles with Mercy Ships.
-This includes training in management, leadership, cross-cultural interactions, transformational development, language, understanding Mercy Ships, safety, team-building and other relevant topics.
+The Mercy Ships Staff Development department regularly offers training to equip crew for their roles with Mercy Ships.
+This includes training in management, leadership, cross-cultural interactions, transformational development, language, understanding Mercy Ships, safety, team-building, and other relevant topics.
 Departments may also offer training specific to roles, such as mariner or engineering education.

 Can I continue to work remotely for a company at home?

-Mercy Ships does not have any rules on these situations or similar, but we do ask that each volunteer be committed to their position on board and fulfill all of the requirements of the role, including the expected working hours.
+Mercy Ships does not have any rules on these situations or similar, but we do ask that each volunteer be committed to their position onboard and to fulfilling the requirements of their role, including the expected working hours.

 How easy is it to transfer to another position or location?

 Crew do transfer positions and even extend their service on a regular basis.
 While we want to avoid big staffing gaps, we do our best to honour the wishes of our crew and have the best people in the right jobs at all times.